microsoft/onnxruntime/onnxruntime/test/python/README.md

-This folder contains model tests that are based on ONNX model test framework.
+This folder contains model tests that are based on [ONNX model test framework](https://github.com/onnx/onnx/blob/main/docs/OnnxBackendTest.md).
+They can either be used in our onnxruntime_test_all.exe or onnx_backend_test_series.py.
+The generated models can be used in the other language binding's tests as well.

+It is to fill a gap that ONNX node tests do not have initializers.
+The weights in ONNX node tests are not considered as constants by ONNX Runtime.
+However, some Execution Providers can only process constant weights because they do prepacking on weights in their kernels' constructors.